Huntsville, Alabama: Transportation

 Huntsville has two active commercial rail lines.
 The mainline is run by Norfolk Southern, which runs from Memphis to Chattanooga, Tennessee.
 The original depot for this rail line, the Huntsville Depot, still exists as a railroad museum, though it no longer offers passenger service.

 Another rail line, formerly part of the Louisville and Nashville Railroad (L&N), successor to the Nashville, Chattanooga and St. Louis Railway (NC&StL), is being operated by the Huntsville and Madison County Railroad Authority (HMCRA).
 The line connects to the Norfolk Southern line downtown and runs 13 mi south, passing near Ditto Landing on the Tennessee River, and terminating at Norton Switch, near Hobbs Island.
 This service, in continuous operation since 1894, presently hauls freight and provides transloading facilities at its downtown depot location.
-Until the mid-1950s, the L&N provided freight and passenger service to Guntersville and points South.
+Until the mid-1950s, the L&N provided freight and passenger service to Guntersville.
 The rail cars were loaded onto barges at Hobbs Island.
 The barge tows were taken upstream through the Guntersville Dam & Locks and discharged at Port Guntersville.
 Remnants of the track supporting piers still remain in the river just upstream from Hobbs Island.
 The service ran twice daily.
 L&N abandoned the line in 1984, at which time it was acquired by the newly created HMCRA, a state agency.

 A third line, the Mercury and Chase Railroad, runs 10 mi weekend tourist rides on part of another former NC&StL and L&N line from the North Alabama Railroad Museum's Chase Depot, located in the community of Chase, Alabama.
 Their collection includes one of the oldest diesel locomotives in existence (1926).
 The rail line originally connected Huntsville to NC&StL's Nashville-to-Chattanooga mainline in Decherd, Tennessee.
 The depot was once the smallest union station in the United States when it served the NC&StL and Memphis and Charleston Railroad, the predecessor to the Norfolk Southern.

-Air service

-Huntsville International Airport is served by several regional and national carriers, including Delta Air Lines, United Airlines, Breeze Airways, Silver Airways and American Airlines.
-Delivery companies have hubs in Huntsville, making flights to Europe, Asia, and Mexico.
-The airport was reported to have the highest fares in the United States in 2014.